SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/file.md

 ```

 * `file_id` - int.
 This value will be submitted as form's field value.
 * `url` - string.
-An url to which POST form-data with file contents should be executed.
+A URL to which POST form-data with file contents should be executed.
 * `expires` - date/time.
 After this date file record wil expire and upload requests will be rejected.
 * `file_field_name` - string.
 Name for file field in POST upload request.
 * `fields` - these fields should be passed as additional fields in POST multipart upload request, field with a file